Nathan-Somto/SmStore/README.md

-# Fake Store
+# SM Store

-An ECommerce  Application built with React, Fake store api and Flutterwave SDK for payment integration.
+An Ecommerce  Application built with React, Fake store api and Flutterwave SDK for payment integration.